Join the #cleanermarina movement

 Anchors in particular can cause huge damage to seagrasses and corals, destroying these structures which are anywhere between a few years to a few thousand years old.

-Pontoon moorings, advanced mooring systems and mooring buoys all help to restrict such damage to as small an area and as specif an area as possible.
+Pontoon moorings, advanced mooring systems and mooring buoys all help to restrict such damage to as small an area and as specific an area, as possible.

 Full waste and recycling facilities.